Kotlin/KEEP/proposals/scripting-support.md

 The following parameters are defined:
 - `configurationDependencies` - a list of dependencies required for script base class and services (configurator and evaluator), but not necessarily for scripts themselves (see below)
-- `isolatedDependencies` - a flag denoting whether the dependencies listed above should be visible to the scripts themselves
 - `getScriptingClass` - an interface to an implementation-specific "class loader" for types specified in the configurations
+- `getEvaluationContext` - optional user-supplied function that can provide data to the evaluation configuration refinement functions

 ### Standard hosts and discovery